 "Christopher Malone is a young, idealistic G-man in the golden age of the F.B.I. under the revered J. Edgar Hoover.
 He is in Washington to take part in a top secret operation to save the security of the U.S. from a monstrous Soviet threat.
 That, at least, is what he is told by Hoover himself.
 What Chris begins to find out, however, is something else.
 And suddenly, shatteringly, he's in a maze of political perversion and sexual treachery where nothing is what it seems, and no one can be trusted--not his country, his friends, his enemies, his lover, or even himself..."

-Kastel was awarded the task of creating the stepback art for Kolymsky Heights (St. Martin's, 1995), three-time Golden Dagger Award winning author Lionel Davidson's final literary fling after a self-imposed sixteen year hiatus from novel writing.
+Kastel was given the task of creating the stepback art for Kolymsky Heights, three-time Golden Dagger Award winning author Lionel Davidson's final literary fling after a self-imposed sixteen year hiatus from novel writing.
 The die cast keyhole on the front cover was covered by a thin layer of red cellophane, thin enough to let the Kastel's illustration peek through to tantalizing effect.
+St. Martin's published this adventure novel in paperback in October, 1995.

 "Strong, cryptic messages from the icy ends of the earth urgently call for the expertise of one man: the enigmatic Johnny Porter--Canadian-Indian scholar with a natural gift for languages and disguises, fierce rebel, loner, outdoorsman, cynic, genius.
 In the brutal terrain of Northern Siberia, a Russian research station conceals a dark scientific secret that could be used for the world's good, or for the ultimate evil.
 But before Porter can smuggle it out, he must smuggle himself in... if he can survive."